 In terms of aquatic fauna, Ba Be lake and rivers are home to 106 species of fish.

-As you journey through Ba Be, either on foot or by boat or bike, you are bound to come across some of these incredible species.
-It really is a dream destination for nature lovers.
+While crossing Ba Be, on foot, by boat or by bicycle, you will surely come across some of these incredible species.
+It is without a doubt a dream destination for nature lovers.